Glenn Pool Oil Reserve: Background

 Oil speculation was already rampant in the Tulsa region following the Red Fork discovery in 1901.
 One of the early successes was Galbreath's 125 barrel per day well, northeast of Red Fork.
 On 3 July 1901, Galbreath camped on the Glenn farm, when Bob Glenn showed Galbreath a limestone outcrop with traces of oil.
 Further progress awaited federal approval of an oil lease.

-At the turn of the 20th century, the federal government dissolved tribal land claims of the Indian Territory in favor of a distribution of parcels to private owners.
+At the turn of the 20th century, the federal government dissolved tribal land claims of the Indian Territory in favor the distribution of parcels to private owners.
 Robert Galbreath, a speculator and wildcatter, began prospecting in the area in 1901, and made an initial agreement that year with the recipient of one of these land allotments, Ida Glenn (she being a Creek native) and her husband, Robert, to drill for oil on their farmland.
 Due to federal regulations of the time, however, it would be years before such drilling commenced.
-Following the change of oil leasing regulations affecting Native American land allotments enacted due to Oklahoma's pending statehood, Galbreath and a partner, Frank Chesley, finally began drilling on the Ida E. Glenn Number One drill-site in autumn of 1905.
+Following the change of oil leasing regulations affecting Native American land allotments enacted due to Oklahoma's pending statehood, Galbreath and a partner, Frank Chesley, finally began drilling on the Ida E. Glenn Number One drill-site in the autumn of 1905.
 Roy Dodd and Shorty Miller made up the cable-tool drilling crew.